sanjaybasu/healthcare-ai-equity/index.md

 - **Case studies** from your real-world implementations
 - **Code reviews** to improve example quality and robustness

-### Discussion Forums:
-- **GitHub Discussions** for technical questions and implementation challenges
-- **Issue tracker** for bug reports and feature requests
-- **Weekly office hours** (schedule on GitHub) for Q&A with contributors

-### Community Standards:
-We are committed to maintaining a welcoming, inclusive environment for all contributors.
-Please review our Code of Conduct in the repository.

 **Repository:** [github.com/sanjaybasu/healthcare-ai-foundations](https://github.com/sanjaybasu/healthcare-ai-foundations)
 **License:** MIT License (free for all uses including commercial)
 **Contact:** sanjay.basu@waymarkcare.com